 As you don’t take ownership of the underlying asset, spread betting is completely tax-free.1

 Investing involves buying and holding an asset for a long period of time in the hope that it increases in price so that you can sell it at a later date for profit.

-Although you’ll have to pay the full value of your position upfront, you’ll never lose more than you put down.
+Unlike spread betting, which makes use of leverage, you’ll have to pay the full value of your position upfront.
+However, this also means that you’ll never lose more than you put down – an inherent risk of trading CFDs.
 And, as you own the underlying asset, you would get shareholder rights, such as dividend payments if they’re made.